What is MYH-associated polyposis?

 Most colorectal cancer is sporadic, meaning it occurs by chance with no known cause.
 The percentage of colorectal cancer that can be attributed to MAP is unknown.
 It is estimated that as many as 1 in every 100 people may carry a single mutation in the MYH gene.

 How is MAP diagnosed?

 MAP is considered as a possible diagnosis when a person has multiple adenomatous colon polyps but does not have a mutation in the APC gene associated with FAP and AFAP.
-It may also be considered if someone has brothers or sisters with multiple colon polyps, but there is no history of colon problems in previous generations.
+It may also be considered if someone has a brother or sister with multiple colon polyps, but there is no history of colon problems in previous generations.
 MAP is diagnosed when a person is found to have 2 mutations in the MYH gene.
 Although most individuals with MAP carry at least 1 of the 2 most common mutations in MYH (Y165C and G382D), there are additional MYH mutations that can be detected by complete gene panel testing.

 What are the estimated cancer risks associated with MAP?

-In addition to the risk of colorectal cancer, the specific cancer risks associated with MAP have not been determined.
+Specific cancer risks associated with MAP have not been determined.
 The risk of colorectal cancer is considered to be significantly increased, and there may be an increased risk of other cancers of the gastrointestinal tract and thyroid gland as well.

 What are the screening options for MAP?

 ASCO recommends the following screening for people with MAP.
 It is important to discuss these options with your health care team, as each individual is different:

 Colonoscopy every 1 to 2 years, beginning at age 18 to 20.